-More work injury claims are getting rejected at the first hurdle, but now is not the time to throw in the towel, writes TGB partner Tim White.
+More work injury claims are getting rejected at the first hurdle, but now is not the time to throw in the towel, write TGB’s Tim White and Daniel Clarke.

 How can my work injury claim be rejected when it is caused by my employment?